tweep/Arduino_LCD_Menu/README.md

      menuController.DoMenuAction( MENU_ACTION_BACK);

 Whether these actions are tied to a button, or serial input, or something else, It is up to you.
-In order to run the 'helloCallback' run the following.
+In order to run the 'M1-S1Callback' run the following.

     menuController.DoMenuAction( MENU_ACTION_SELECT);
-    menuController.DoMenuAction( MENU_ACTION_SELECT);//prints 'Hello'
+    menuController.DoMenuAction( MENU_ACTION_SELECT);

-For full implementation of Hello Menu World see Example1.ino(todo link to example).
+For full implementation of Hello Menu World see Example2.ino(todo link to example).

 In order to create Mutliple root level options here is how.